 We also upgraded our website, the world's first website allowing custies to buy and sell from it.
 Want to sell us something, we're up-front about how much you'll get, so no slow auction process that doesn't reach the amount you were looking for.
 No payment problems with strangers.
 At webuy.com it's all done in a timely, friendly and professional manner.

-With new product lines, we've started trading CDs just when everyone else is giving up, fill up your iPod for less at CeX, sell us your collection if you've gone all digital, we'll find a home for them.
+With new product lines, we started trading CDs just when everyone else was giving up, fill up your iPod for less at CeX, sell us your collection if you've gone all digital, we'll find a home for them.
 We're excited about home cinema also, upgrading to a 60" stonker?
 Sell that little 37" tiddler to us, we'll find a loving home from someone who can't handle one as big as yours.

 We believe franchising is the future, want to open up your own CeX Store anywhere in the world; we're interested in talking to you.
 We just ask you to take it on as a full time opportunity and that you have a passion for the stuff we buy and sell and for the people we sell to.
 All our franchises have made a significant operating profit in their first year of trading, a boast few other franchise businesses can make.